Danielle Martin: Career

-Dr. Martin completed her bachelor's degree in science from McGill University and her M.D. at the University of Western Ontario.
-She also holds a master's degree in public policy from the Munk School of Global Affairs and Public Policy at the University of Toronto.
-Currently, she is the Chair of the Department of Family and Community Medicine (DFCM), University of Toronto.
-Previously, she was the vice president, medical affairs and health system solutions at Women's College Hospital (WCH), and the founder of the WCH Institute for Health System Solutions and Virtual Care (WIHV).
-She is also a family physician in the Family Practice Health Centre at WCH, and professor in the Departments of Family and Community Medicine and Health Policy, Management and Evaluation and School of Public Policy and Governance at the University of Toronto.
-In 2016, she was awarded the CIHR-IHSPR Article of the Year Award for her work on the Estimated cost of universal public coverage of prescription drugs in Canada.
+Martin became a family physician in 2005 and practised in Northern Ontario for six years.
+She has served as executive vice president at Women's College Hospital (WCH), and co-founded the WCH Institute for Health System Solutions and Virtual Care (WIHV).
+She has also worked a family physician in the Family Practice Health Centre at WCH, and as an associate professor in the Department of Family and Community Medicine, the Institute for Health Policy, Management and Evaluation, and the School of Public Policy and Governance at the University of Toronto.